anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-06.md

 FINANCIAL_POLICY_TAG_ID=`gcloud data-catalog taxonomies policy-tags list --taxonomy=$TAXONOMY_ID --location=$LOCATION | grep policyTags | cut -d'/' -f8`
 ```

 ### 4.3.
+Associate the policy with specific columns in the BigLake table

+### 4.4.
 Assign the policy to the taxi marketing managers to allow access to financials

 Run this in Cloud Shell, after editing the command to reflect your user specific emails:
 ```